scionproto/scion/doc/contribute.rst

 =============================

-The `Technical Committee (TC) Implementation <https://scion.org/development>`_ of the SCION Assocation are the custodians of the open-source SCION implementation projects.
+The `Technical Committee (TC) Implementation <https://scion.org/development>`_ of the SCION Association are the custodians of the open-source SCION implementation projects.

 .. rubric:: People